cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 In CockroachDB {{page.version.version}}, cluster virtualization has the following limitations:

-- Cluster virtualization is supported only for [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).
-General-purpose virtual clusters are not supported.
+- Creating virtual clusters without the intent of using them as either a physical cluster replication source or target is not yet supported.
-- A single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.
+- Currently, a single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.